-No matter the intensity of the market turbulence that may arise, don't underestimate the value and importance of time.
+No matter the intensity of the market turbulence that may arise, don't underestimate the value of time.
 The markets have proven remarkably resilient over the long term.
-In fact, while the financial markets can be quite volatile year-to-year, returns are generally positive over multi-year periods.
+While the financial markets can be quite volatile year to year, returns are generally positive over multiyear periods.
 By simply staying invested, you give your assets the chance to rebound in the wake of downturns.

 Don't forget that you have a financial plan for a reason, and that it was carefully crafted by you and your advisor specifically with your objectives and risk tolerance in mind.
-Though it may be difficult, staying focused on your endgame is the best way to help achieve your long-term objectives.
-As always, your financial advisor is there as a trusted guide and resource to address any concerns and help you make progress toward your financial goals.
+Though doing so may be difficult, staying focused on your endgame is one of the best ways to help achieve your long-term objectives.
+As always, your financial advisor is there as a trusted guide and resource to address any concerns, and help you make progress toward your financial goals.